Homemade Mozzarella Cheese: Microwave Method

 Visit www.thingsweliketoeat.com for other great recipes and cooking tips.

-http://www.youtube.com/watch?v=7vymXC0Cnxw.
+For a more traditional look at mozzarella cheese making take a look at http://www.youtube.com/watch?v=7vymXC0Cnxw.
 The chef in that video really did a great job of showing the traditional method.

 This entire video was shot on a 4th generation iPod touch.
 I do have HD video equipment but I wanted to see if the project could be done with just the iPod.